I’ve started doing some very amateurish broadcasting on West Wilts Radio.

 WWR is a community radio station for the town of Bradford on Avon and surrounding villages.
 All the presenters are volunteers, and most of us are learning the ropes.
 Don’t expect the BBC.
 Do expect something a bit different.

 I’m just a beginner, but I already have a renewed respect for radio DJs and presenters.
 Think what it’s like when you have to concentrate on one thing, on one computer.
-Doing a radio show means concentrate on many things, on two or three computers and a mixing desk, and constantly switching your attention from one to the other.
+Doing a radio show means concentrating on many things, on two or three computers and a mixing desk, and constantly switching your attention from one to the other.

 You have to think several minutes in advance: what will play, or what will I say, when this song ends?
 I take a notebook with me to the studio and scribble in it, so I don’t forget what I intended to say when the moment comes.